 Why should I avoid a combo hair transplant procedure?
 This question may arise in the mind of a person who is willing to undergo a transplant.
-Combo hair transplant (also known as Extended hair transplant or Hybrid hair transplant) is a new procedure in which the traditional FUT/FUSS (follicular unit strip surgery) and a recent advanced technology FUE (follicular unit extraction) are combined to overcome hair loss.
+Combo hair restoration (also known as Extended or Hybrid hair transplant) is a new procedure in which the traditional FUT/FUSS (follicular unit strip surgery) and a recent advanced technology FUE (follicular unit extraction) are combined to overcome hair loss.
 People get really confused in choosing one of the procedures or adopting the combination of these two.

 Here are some of the reasons why should I avoid combo hair transplant procedure: